chebooo/Number-Plate-Generator/README.md

 # Number-Plate-Generator
 My task was to create a number plate generation program.
-This program randomly generate number plates for a car registered with a specific Memory Tag and on a specific date.
+This program randomly generates number plates for a car registered with a specific Memory Tag and on a specific date.